bcosca/fatfree/readme.md

 If you're using Apache, make sure you activate the URL rewriting module (mod_rewrite) in your apache.conf (or httpd.conf) file.
 You should also create a .htaccess file containing the following:-

     RewriteEngine On
-    RewriteBase /
     RewriteCond %{REQUEST_FILENAME} !-f
     RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteCond %{REQUEST_FILENAME} !-l
     RewriteRule .* index.php [L,QSA]

-The script tells Apache that whenever an HTTP request arrives and if no physical file (`!-f`) or path (`!-d`) can be found, it should transfer control to `index.php`, which contains our main/front controller, and which in turn, invokes the framework.
+The script tells Apache that whenever an HTTP request arrives and if no physical file (`!-f`) or path (`!-d`) or symbolic link (`!-l`) can be found, it should transfer control to `index.php`, which contains our main/front controller, and which in turn, invokes the framework.

 The `.htaccess file` containing the Apache directives stated above should always be in the same folder as `index.php`.